-- Are blades wearing out unevenly (i.e. one blade is completely worn out while the others look new)? - Does the machine have a perceptible rolling or bouncing motion while in use? - Does the guard ring rock up and down relative to the ground while the machine is in use?
+- Are blades wearing out unevenly (e.g. one blade is completely worn out while the others look new)? - Does the machine have a perceptible rolling or bouncing motion while in use? - Does the guard ring rock up and down while the machine is in use?

-Once it has been determined that blade pitch adjustment is required, do the following:
+Once it has been determined that blade pitch adjustment is necessary, do the following:

-- 1. Place the trowel on a flat, level surface, with blocks under the main guard ring for support.
+- 1. Place the trowel on a flat, level surface with blocks under the main guard ring for support.
 Any uneven spots in the floor or debris under the trowel blades will cause an incorrect perception of adjustment.
-Ideally, a 5 ft. x 5 ft.
-(1.5 m x 1.5 m), 3/4-inch-thick, flat steel plate should be used. - Pitch the blades as flat as possible (Figure 62).
+Ideally, a 5 ft. \times 5 ft.
+(1.5 m \times 1.5 m), 3/4-inch-thick, flat steel plate should be used. - Pitch the blades as flat as possible (Figure 64).
 The pitch adjustment bolts should barely contact (0.10 inch maximum clearance) the lower wear plate.

 All adjustment bolts should be spaced the same distance from the lower wear plate.
 If any one of the bolts does not make contact, adjustment is necessary.

-Figure 62.
+Figure 64.
 Blades Pitched Flat (Correct)